nextflow-io/nextflow/docs/operator.rst

 ------

 The ``reduce`` operator applies a function of your choosing to every item emitted by a channel.
-Each time this function is invoked it takes two parameters: firstly the `i-th` emitted item and secondly the result of the previous invocation of the function itself.
-The result is passed on to the next function call, along with the `i+1 th` item, until all the items are processed.
+Each time this function is invoked it takes two parameters: firstly the accumulated value and secondly the `i-th` emitted item.
+The result is passed as the accumulated value to the next function call, along with the `i+1 th` item, until all the items are processed.

 Finally, the ``reduce`` operator emits the result of the last invocation of your function as the sole output.